c1008h/E-Commerce-Backend/README.md

 >`git clone git@github.com:c1008h/E-Commerce-Backend.git`

 Open the repo in VSC then open the terminal to that file.
 Once in the terminal, run `npm init`.
 Once initualize is finished, run `npm i`.
 This should install all packages and dependencies that are needed for this app.

+Get into mysql shell by running `mysql -u root -p` then enter password.
+Enter `db/schema.sql;` to use the database. `exit` when it's completely done loading.

 ### Usage
-Type `node index.js` into the terminal to run this app.
-Once the app has started, user will be prompted with a handful of questions to answer.
-When the questionare is completely filled out, the README.md file will be updated with the user's input.
-From there, users can copy and paste into whatever README.md file they desire.

-Fun fact, the samplereadme.md was created using this generator.
+`npm run seed` to seed the database.
+Once it's finished seeding, run `npm start` to begin the app.

+Once the app is listening on the PORT, can use `insomnia` or `localhost:3001/api` to get request.

+Change params to `category` or `tag` or `product` to view certain aspects of the e-commerce store.

 ## Contribution
-Feel free to fork my repo and use it as your README generator.
+Feel free to fork and play with the code yourself to get a better understand.

 ## License
 <details>